Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

-We will now describe a stronger relation between the $\infty$-categories of spherical presheaves and homotopy spherical presheaves which was classically known as the spiral exact sequence.
-Our main goal will be to show that it arises as the long exact sequence of homotopy of a certain fibre sequence, in fact, of a certain cartesian square.
-To do so we will need to make minor assumptions on $\inftyc$ that make the constructions possible.
+A classical shadow of this relationship, going back to the work of Dwyer-Kan-Stover \cite{bigraded_homotopy_groups}, is known as the spiral long exact sequence, which relates two kinds of homotopy groups of a simplicial space.
+Our main goal is to show that this long exact sequence arises naturally from of a certain fibre sequence of presheaves.
+To do so we need to make a minor assumption on $\inftyc$ that makes the construction possible.

-Recall that we assumed that $\inftyc$ is a pointed $\infty$-category, in particular, all of its mapping spaces are pointed.
-If $U$ is a pointed space and $c \in \inftyc$, the \emph{tensor} $U \otimes c$ is an object of $\inftyc$ together with an equivalence
+Recall that we assumed that $\inftyc$ is a pointed $\infty$-category; in particular, all of its mapping spaces are pointed.
+In this context, we have the following classical notion: